sagemathinc/cocalc-doc/source/teaching-create-course.rst

 * The **!
 Free** warning next to each student shows that they are running this course on free servers.
   It is **strongly** recommended that you upgrade this to members-only servers for your students.
   You can also require in the configuration page that your students pay a small one-time fee to upgrade their projects (see below).
-  Read more about how `how to pay for a course <https://github.com/sagemathinc/cocalc/wiki/prof-pay>`_ in the CoCalc Wiki.

 What do the students get?
 --------------------------